 Judicial Review has grown significantly in recent years, particularly since the passing of the Human Rights Act in 1998.
 There are a number of prominent examples of judicial review:

-Judicial Review has become such a powerful tool with which to hold the government to account that the current Conservative Government is considering passing legislation to limit the power of judicial review.
+Judicial Review has become such a powerful tool with which to hold the government to account that the current Conservative Government took measures in the Judicial Review and Courts Act (2022) to place greater limits on judicial review.

-The role and nature of the Supreme Court
+What is the role and nature of the Supreme Court?

 The Supreme Court is the final court of appeal across the whole of the UK for both civil and criminal cases.
 It was formed in 2005 with the introduction of the Constitutional Reform Act.
 Prior to this, the Appellate Committee of the House of Lords provided this function but the Constitutional Reform Act (2005) removed all the judicial functions of the House of Lords.
 The powers and role of Supreme Court are similar to the Appellate Committee of the House of Lords, however, its composition and perception is very different.